 Many feel that, in an ethical environment, those board members would abstain.
 In the end, it was a rare exercise of spine by a board that’s let much worse drift by without challenge since.
 But who won?

-To be sure, Main Street retail was far from thriving at the time, but go back ten years and you had a virtual full house in the canyon.
+To be sure, Main Street retail was far from thriving at the time, but go back ten years and you had a virtually full house in the canyon.
 There was a bakery, a thrift shop, a stationery store, a small bar and an Italian restaurant, plus what Hudson-Related inherited.

 A unique experiment